 We completely understand the process can be a little nerve-wracking for first-time (and yes, even repeat donors).

 But don’t let that stop you.
-You can rest assured that the professionals that staff blood drives around the community are experienced and understanding.
-Here are a few time-tested tips and tricks to help the experience go smoothly for you.
-That includes:
+You can rest assured that the professionals who staff blood drives around our community are experienced and understanding.
+Here are a few time-tested tips and tricks to help the experience go smoothly for you:

 - Listen to music or an audiobook.
 Distract yourself with some favorite tunes or a book you can’t wait to finish.
 Or, cue up your favorite podcast and let yourself be carried away to a different world.